microsoft/MixedRealityToolkit-Unity/Documentation/Input/HowToAddNearInteractivity.md

 1. If you'd like to make your collider touchable from all directions, add a [NearInteractionTouchableVolume](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchableVolume) instead.

-# How to add near **touch** interactions to UnityUI
+## How to add near **touch** interactions to **UnityUI**
 1. Make sure you have a [PokePointer](Pointers.md#pokepointer) in your MRTK pointer profile.
 If you are using the default MRTK profile or the default HoloLens 2 profile, you will have this already.
-If you have a custom profile, look under Input / Pointers  / Pointer Options.
+If you have a custom profile, open your custom profile and go to look under Input / Pointers  / Pointer Options.
 Make sure that for the "articulated hand" controller type you have an entry that points to the PokePointer prefab under MRTK.SDK/Features/UX/Prefabs, or create your own prefab and add a [PokePointer](Pointers.md#pokepointer).

-1. Add a UnitUI canvas to your scene.
+1. Add a UnityUI canvas to your scene.

 1. Add a [NearInteractionTouchableUnityUI](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchableUnityUI) to your object.

 1. Set "Events to Receive" to Pointer.

-## Why Near Interaction Grabbables and Touchables?
-Why we need grabbables and touchable components.
-Imagine we didn't have near interaction grabbable and touchables.
-When a user grasps, how would we decide what gameobjects to dispatch to?
-We only want to dispatch to the closest object, so we would look for the collider closest to the hand.
-But, what if that collider is in fact not interactive?
-We need a way to tell input system to ignore that collider.
-We could accomplish this just with layers, so have a "grabbable" layer, or a layer mask indicating grabbable objects.
-But, each object can only have one layer.
-Let's say we want to have something that's grabbable and touchable, but that not all touchable things should be grabbable.
-We would then need a grabbable and a touchable layer (to ensure that not all touchable things are grabbable).
-But then we would perhaps need a third layer 'grab and touchable', or to create two colliders -- one that is for the grabbable geometry, and one for the touchable geometry.
-Additionally, developers would need to think about and manage these layers themselves.

 # Examples